-- Using the Change Request feature in Borna, administrator and IT staff can accept or reject changes before they are performed on Active Directory.
+- Using the Change Request feature in Borna (AD Workflow), administrator and IT staff can accept or reject AD requests before they are performed on Active Directory.

 - All of the necessary fields, such as profile path, which requires some basic network or Active Directory knowledge can be set to default value by IT technicians, such that HR staff would not have to worry about filling them.

-Borna has a subsystem called Change Request.
-One can set this feature such that certain requests must be approved by an administrator or a manager before execution.
-Three main roles of this subsystem are as follows:
+Borna has a subsystem called Active Directory Workflow.
+One can set this feature such that certain AD requests must be approved by an administrator or a manager before execution.
+Three main roles of AD workflow subsystem are as follows:

-- Requester: Users who submit a request (e.g. creating user request or moving user request) in Active Directory.
-You can assign this role to technicians in HR department.
+- Requester: Users who submit an AD request (e.g. creating user request or moving user request) in Active Directory.
+For instance, you can assign this role to technicians in HR department.

-- Approver: Users who can approve or reject a request.
+- Approver: Users who can approve or reject an AD request.
 This role can be assigned to technician in HR and IT department.

-- Executor: Users who are responsible for performing operations related to a requests.
+- Executor: Users who are responsible for performing operations related to an AD requests.

-By using this subsystem, administrators could have a better control over changes in Active Directory.
-For more information, visit Active Directory Automation
+By using AD Workflow subsystem, administrators could have a better control over AD changes in Active Directory.
+For more information, visit Active Directory Workflow.